Greybull Capital: Structure

 Greybull Capital's two members are Marc Meyohas and Greybull Corporate Partner Ltd, formed in July 2012 and owned by Marc Meyohas.
 Greybull Capital is run by Marc Meyohas and Daniel Goldstein.

 History

 Greybull Capital was started in April 2010.

 Greybull Capital was, until 2018, run by brothers Marc and Nathaniel Meyohas and long-standing family friend Richard Perlhagen.
 Greybull was set up to invest the wealth of the two families, whose ties go back forty years.
 Marc and Nathaniel Meyohas's father is a French corporate lawyer.
-Perlhagen's father owned a Swedish pharmaceutical operation which was sold for over ten million pounds.
+Perlhagen's father owned a Swedish pharmaceutical operation which was sold for over £10M.

 In September 2018, Nathaniel Meyohas quit Greybull, which he ran with brother Marc Meyohas and Richard Perlhagen for eight years.
 He left to launch a turnaround fund.

 In November 2018, Richard Perlhagen stopped being a Greybull director and Daniel Goldstein, a former equity derivatives specialist with Lehman Brothers, became the second director.